KristupasJon/ModernShutdownScheduler-Win/README.md

 ## Requirements
 - **Operating System**: Windows

-## Why Administrator Privileges Are Required

-Modern Shutdown Scheduler requires administrator rights to schedule or cancel system shutdowns.
-On Windows, these actions affect the entire system and are restricted to users with elevated privileges for security reasons.
-When you run the application, you may be prompted to grant administrator access so the app can perform shutdown operations on your behalf.

 ## Download or Clone

 You can download the latest release directly from the [Releases](https://github.com/KristupasJon/ModernShutdownScheduler-Win/releases) page.